kaushalpaneri/new_ml_project_template/data/README.md

-# New Machine Learning Project Template
+# data

-This contains a blank template of a structure of a ML project
+This folder contains data generated or used by models.
+Large files should be in gitignore.